mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-core/index.md

 Rhino 8 introduced the open source [.NET Core Runtime](https://github.com/dotnet/runtime) for running .NET code on both Windows and Mac, replacing the [mono runtime](https://www.mono-project.com) previously used on Mac and .NET Framework on Windows.

-**Rhino 9** continues this transition with .NET 10 as the default runtime, and **.NET Framework is deprecated**. .NET Framework plugins may still load and run in Rhino 9, but support is not guaranteed to continue in future versions. **All plugin developers should migrate to .NET 8 or .NET 10.**
+**Rhino 9** continues this transition with .NET 10 as the default runtime, and **.NET Framework is deprecated**. .NET Framework runtime and plugins may still load and run in Rhino 9, but support is not guaranteed to continue in future versions. **All plugin developers should migrate to .NET 10.**

 On Windows, Rhino 8 still offered an optional .NET Framework fallback for compatibility with third-party plugins or Rhino.Inside scenarios.
 That fallback remains available in Rhino 9 but is deprecated and should not be relied upon for new or updated plugins.